MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 #### Use design patterns

-Design patterns are reusable solutions to common software design problems.
+Design patterns are reusable solutions that help developers solve recurring design problems.
 They provide a structured approach to designing code that's efficient, maintainable, and scalable.
-Design patterns help developers solve recurring design problems and promote code reusability.

-Design patterns can help cost optimize code in the following ways.
-They help optimize the use of system resources by providing guidelines for efficient resource allocation and management.
-For example, the Circuit Breaker pattern helps prevent unnecessary resource consumption by providing a mechanism to handle and recover from failures in a controlled way.
+Design patterns help optimize the use of system resources by providing guidelines for efficient resource allocation and management.
+For example, the Circuit Breaker pattern helps prevent unnecessary resource consumption by providing a mechanism to handle and recover from failures in a controlled manner.

+Design patterns can help cost optimize code in the following ways:

 - *Reduced development time*: Design patterns provide proven solutions to common design problems, which can save development time.
-By following established patterns, developers can avoid repetitive work and focus on implementing the specific requirements of their application.
+By following established patterns, developers can avoid repetitive work and focus on implementing the specific requirements of their applications.

 - *Improved maintainability*: Design patterns promote modular and structured code that's easier to understand, modify, and maintain.
 They can lead to cost savings in terms of reduced debugging and maintenance efforts.